-^{}The initial maturity of the bonds was April 2022.
-In February 2022, with the consent of the bondholders, the maturity of the bonds was extended until February 2024
+^{} The initial maturity of the bonds was April 2022.
+In February 2022 the maturity was extended with the consent of the bondholders until February 2024.

-The internal interest rate on loans and bonds does not differ significantly from the contractual interest rate.
+The internal interest rate of loans and bonds does not differ significantly from the contractual interest rate.

 The bonds are secured by mortgages, pledges of receivables arising from loan agreements and an account pledge, which must cover the liabilities arising from the bonds at least 105%.
-The total amount of guaranteed assets as of 31.12.2021 and 31.12.2020 was above the required level.
-At the end of the reporting period, mortgages and real estate pledges accounted for 11% (31.12.2020: 27%) of collateral, 45% (31.12.2021: 46%) receivables from the Lithuanian subsidiary (and thus receivables from Lithuanian companies to customers), 30% (31.12.2020: 27%).
-2010: 36%) pledges of corporate microloans and consumer loan receivables, 26% receivables arising from leasing agreements (31.12.2020: 0%) and the rest were account pledges, receivables from a subsidiary, etc.
+The total amount of guaranteed assets as of 31.12.2022 and 31.12.2021 was above the required level.
+At the end of the reporting period, mortgages and real estate pledges accounted for 4% (31.12.2021: 11%) of collateral, 50% (31.12.2021: 45%) receivables from the Lithuanian subsidiary (and thus receivables from Lithuanian companies to customers), 12% (31.12.2021: 30%) pledges of corporate microloans and consumer loan receivables, 31% receivables arising from leasing agreements (31.12.2021: 26%) and the rest were account pledges, receivables from a subsidiary, etc.